ausaccessfed/dev-portal/docs/_connect-a-service/01-overview.md

 duration: 1
 ---

-Welcome to the AAF Connect a New Service Series.
-In this series, we've put together all the tutorials that you will need to connect a new service (using OpenID Connect, Rapid Connect, SAML or VerifID) to the AAF.
+Welcome to the AAF Connect a New Service Tutorials.
+We've put together all the tutorials that you will need to connect a new service (using OpenID Connect, Rapid Connect, SAML or VerifID) to the AAF.

 ## What you'll learn
 - How to authenticate to Federation Manager (Test)